conniewang3/conniewang3.github.io/_posts/2018-1-3-WSDC-Project-Part-1.md

 Intermediate points
 2. 38% of current Intermediate points (not 50%) have between 15 and 30 Novice
 points and no Intermediate points
-3. When comparing those with 15 Novice points and those with more than 15 Novice points, the difference in how often they place 1st-5th at a tier 3 or 1st-3rd at a tier 2 in Intermediate is reduced.
-The p-value in the other region is now 0.068.
-All regions still trend in the same direction as they did before.
-4. When comparing those with 15 Novice points and those with more than 15 Novice points, the difference in how long it takes to get the first Intermediate point is still as significant but reduced in magnitude -- only one month now.
+3. The difference between how well dancers with exactly 15 or more than 15 Novice points do is reduced.

 It was also pointed out to me many times that Novices with 15 points currently (that they earned prior to 2018) would be "grandfathered in" -- if you are one